Master Agreement for AU

 All electronic content submitted by or on behalf of Customer into and for use in the Software and/or Services.

-The generally available end-user documentation provided by Contentstack with the Software is incorporated into and forms part of, this Agreement.
+The generally available end-user documentation provided by Contentstack, which may be updated from time to time, with the Software which are incorporated into and forms part of, this Agreement.

 A reproducible failure of the unmodified Software to conform to the specifications set forth in the Documentation, resulting in the inability to use, or material restriction in the use of, the Software.